mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 :math:`\sigma_j` -- cross-section for :math:`j`-th atom

-The formula above is valid for *first-order quantum events*, i.e. transitions :math:`0 \rightarrow 1` for each phonon.
-(We neglect events that transfer energy *to* the scattered neutron.)
+The formula above covers the *first-order quantum events* -- specifically the transitions :math:`0 \rightarrow 1` for each phonon.
+The :math:`1 \rightarrow 0` events (i.e. energy *to* the scattered neutron) would be infrequent at experimental conditions and are neglected.
 In order to reconstruct the full spectrum one has to also consider higher-order quantum events.
 For second-order quantum events one should not only consider transitions :math:`0 \rightarrow 2`, but also simultaneous transitions :math:`0 \rightarrow 1`, :math:`0 \rightarrow 1'` for different phonons.